Saskatchewan River fur trade: Overview

 Piegan Blackfeet near the Rocky Mountains.
 Across the mountains were Kootenays.

 Since the Cree and Saulteaux had beaver-skins to trade and the plains Natives had little more than buffalo and wolf skins, the northern peoples got most of the guns.
 They used them to expand south.
 This made the plains Natives hostile to the traders since they seemed to be allies of the more northern tribes.

 Further, many of the voyageurs were part-Cree and knew the language.
 The trading posts were too well fortified to be easily attacked and were only destroyed when the traders were away.
-The only exception was Fort Pitt in 1885 which by then no longer had a stockade.
+(The only exception was Fort Pitt in 1885 which by then no longer had a stockade and where its NWMP garrison had surrendered.)
 In the east the Gros Ventres destroyed South Branch House and Manchester House in 1793–94.
 In the west the Blackfeet often damaged the fur trade.
 They did not trade where there were many Cree and tried to keep the Kootenays from getting guns.
 Fort Sturgeon was burnt in 1780 and Rocky Mountain House in 1860.
 Fort Pitt and Fort Carlton were burnt during the North-West Rebellion in 1885.
 (Carlton was accidentally burned down as it was being evacuated in 1885.)